 For those contractors who run rental properties, pay attention.
 A separate insurance policy is crucial when acting as a contractor.
 If there is a construction-related injury on the property and the landlord is the contractor, landlord liability insurance probably will NOT kick in.

-Renters Insurance’s Importance to Landlords
+Renters Insurance is Important to Landlords

 Covers the tenants’ personal property.

-In the instance of a robbery, smoke, fire, or storm, a landlord insurance policy typically will not cover the tenants’ belongings.
+In the instance of a robbery, smoke, fire, or storm, a landlord insurance policy typically will not cover the tenant's personal belongings.
 That means that the tenant will solely be responsible for replacing everything from clothing, furniture, computers, and phones themselves.
 Landlords should encourage their tenants to have full coverage for their items.
 Especially because if the tenant is in a bind and cannot pay for their belongings, they are going to approach the landlord for payment.

 Provides liability coverage.